PunchThrough/styleguide/ruby.md

     end
     ```

-* Don't Use spaces around the `=` operator when assigning default values to method parameters:
+* Don't use spaces around the `=` operator when assigning default values to method parameters:

     ```ruby
     # bad